daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
-title: About me
+# title: About me
-subtitle: Why you'd want to go on a date with me
+# subtitle: Why you'd want to go on a date with me
 ---

+Hello, I’m Musa 👋
+a Software Developer focused on Apple platforms. based in Munich.

+I love developing high-quality products, solutions, and sharing my knowledge.
+I use Github to host my hobby projects and contribute to interesting projects to me.

 My name is Inigo Montoya.
 I have the following qualities: